leonardo-toffalini/viscous/report/evolving_velocities.typ

 = Evolving velocities
-Recall, that the velocity equation is almost the same as the density equation, thus, the method is almost complete.
+Recall, that the velocity equation is almost the same as the density equation, thus, the method is almost complete as we can apply the previous diffusion and advection steps to the velocity field too.
 However, we need to recover the *internal source* part of the velocity equation, which we omitted in the second section.

 This is where the second novel idea comes into play.
-The part we left out made sure that the velocity field was divergence free, that is $nabla dot u = 0$, meaning that it was mass conserving.
-This is intuitive for incompressible fluids, that a fluid can not just appear at a single point, if some fluid flows in to a point, then an equal amount must flow out from said point.
+The part we left out made sure that the velocity field was divergence free, that is $nabla dot u = 0$, meaning that the velocity field was mass conserving.
+This is intuitive for incompressible fluids, meaning that if some fluid flows in to a point, then an equal amount must flow out from said point.

 Since we did not take care to hold the divergence free property during the diffusion and advection steps we quite possibly ended up with a velocity field